mipmip/nixos/README.md

 This is my mono-repository for my machines configuration and my dotfiles.

-_documentation is work in progress_

-## MacOS
+## MacOS Provisioning

 For macOS provisioning I only use Home-Manager from Nix.
 Cli tools are declared in home-pim/programs/macos-bundle.nix.
-Other mac-apps are in home-pim/files-macos/Brewfile
+Other mac-apps are in home-pim/files-macos/Brewfile.
+Install them with `brew bundle install`

 ## Linux Desktop Highlights